AL0YSI0US/BURNOUT/threeBs.md

 <br>

 ## Balance
-Consider what it looks like to manage your time, energy and attention across the spectrum of your wants and needs.
+Consider what it looks like to manage your time, energy and attention across the spectrum of your wants, needs and desires.
 > *What are the things you want to do in order to thrive? and what are the things you need to do in order to survive?*
 - Relationships [romantic/platonic/work/family]
 - Career / Personal Development
 - Hygiene
+- Rest / Sleep
-- Nutritioun / Diet - *the food we consume*
+- Nutrition / Diet - *the food we consume*
 - Socialozation
 - Political / Activism expression
 - Housing